Essendon Football Club supplements saga: 2016 AFL season

 The CAS verdict meant that Essendon's squad was suddenly twelve players short for the 2016 season.
 The club received permission to recruit ten top-up players from lower levels on contracts lasting until 31 October 2016 to supplement its list.
 The top-ups had to have either been on an AFL list in 2014 or 2015, with no more than one player taken from any single state-level club; or have been a VFL-listed player from Essendon's own reserves team.
 An allowance for the top-ups was made in Essendon's salary cap.
 The top-up players were: Ryan Crowley, James Kelly, Matthew Stokes, Matt Dea, James Polkinghorne, Jonathan Simpkin, Mark Jamar, Sam Grimley, Nathan Grima and Sam Michael.
 The four other AFL clubs with suspended Essendon players on their lists (Melbourne, Port Adelaide, St Kilda and the Western Bulldogs) were allowed to upgrade a rookie to the senior list, which would not normally be allowed to cover a suspended player, but were not granted top-up players.

 The twelve suspended players still at Essendon continued to be paid about 95% of their salaries by the club during their suspensions.
 Stewart Crameri continued to be paid by the Western Bulldogs, with the Bulldogs suing Essendon to recover the cost.
 Melbourne, Port Adelaide and St Kilda ceased payments to their suspended players, those players suing Essendon privately for their salaries.
 By September 2017, the club had reached out-of-court compensation deals with all players, covering potential and actual loss of earnings and mental anguish; the sizes of the deals were confidential, but the largest payouts were understood to have gone to Jobe Watson, who was stripped of the Brownlow Medal, and Stewart Crameri, who missed the Western Bulldogs' 2016 premiership.

 Despite the top-up players, the weakened Essendon team was mostly uncompetitive during 2016, finishing last on the ladder with just three wins to win the wooden spoon for the first time since 1933.
-The club's win–loss record of 3–19 was the second-worst in club history, and included a club-record seventeen-game losing streak.
+The club's win–loss record of 3–19 was, at the time, the second-worst in club history, and included a club-record seventeen-game losing streak (since equalled between 2025-26).
 Financially, the club posted a $9.8 million uninsured operating loss for the season, with roughly half of the cost in legal fees and compensation payments to the guilty players, and with reduced receipts and the payments to top-up players also having a significant effect.